micanogueira/micanogueira.github.io/content/timeline/Won_Scholarship.md

 date: 2007-02-01
 title: Won a scholarship
 subtitle: Feb 2007 - Nov 2008 • 2 yrs
 eventName: High School Student
 eventLocation: Brazil
 footer: "Duration: 2 yrs"
 ---

 ## Contextualizing

-It all started when I heard the news that some private schools in my hometown were offering scholarships to high school students who couldn’t afford it.
+It all started when I heard on the news that some private schools in my hometown were offering scholarships to high school students who couldn’t afford it.
 That caught my attention immediately.
 Admission to universities in Brazil requires students to sit a very competitive entrance exam known as *vestibular*.
 Private high school students have a great advantage due to the high-quality education they receive.
 Besides, they can afford extra classes or preparatory courses for the entrance exam.
 At that time, all my studies had been completed in public school.
 Furthermore, financing a preparatory course was out of the question.
 The news really put me back on track to pursue higher education.

 ## Pinning all my hopes